highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

 1. Re-run the suite (`dotnet run -c Release --project benchmarks/Highbyte.DotNet6502.Benchmarks`) with `HotPathBenchmarks` selected in `Program.cs` (the default).
-2. Or run `tools/perf-compare.sh` to diff against `master` automatically and flag any regression ≥ 5% or any new allocation.
+2. Or run `tools/perf-compare.sh` (`tools/perf-compare.ps1` on Windows) to diff against `master` automatically and flag any regression ≥ 5% or any new allocation.
+By default it covers `HotPathBenchmarks` plus the C64 instruction and frame suites; set `PERF_COMPARE_FILTER` to narrow it.
+The same comparison can be run on a Linux runner via the manually dispatched `Benchmarks` workflow (`.github/workflows/benchmarks.yml`), which also produces the DisassemblyDiagnoser output that cannot be generated on macOS.
 3. Update the relevant table below if the change is intentional (and explain why in the PR description).